 Industries to Approach Carefully

 JYNI's AI agents can be configured per industry.
-Set up a trucking agent for the Southeast, a construction agent for Florida, and a landscaping agent for the Northeast — and all three run simultaneously delivering scored leads daily.
+Set up a trucking agent for the Southeast, a construction agent for Florida, and a landscaping agent for the Northeast — and all three run simultaneously, surfacing scored leads as they're discovered.

 Building a Multi-Vertical Strategy